lamassu/petri-runner/design.md

 Using reachability graph, check if, for a giving marking state, multiple transitions of the same *name* can change the state.
 Can use R.countBy to do this easily.
 Test on some fake nets.

 For the meantime, we can assume that *name* is sufficient.

+## Timeouts

+There are a few options:

+* When transition is active, create a delayed firing.
+This is too messy.
+* Start a timer when transition is active.
+Timer is reset when transition becomes inactive or transition fires.
+If timer has expired, the transition becomes an *auto* transition.
+The question is how do we process this auto event?
+We need a delay event that would then check status.
+We can possibly cancel the delay event if the status changes.
+An easy way to do this is to merge in an ``_.at(30000)`` stream and instead of a firing event, give it a ``timeout_check event``.
+There's no real point in canceling this.

+## Transition classes

+We already met a class of transitions, namely all transitions with a given *name*.
+We can define other arbitrary classes, based on tags.
+For instance, we could define a *user_ok* class, that indicates that a user has confirmed the screen.
+We can statically analyze that no two transitions of this class can ever fire, similarly to how we do it in the case of *names*.

+This could much simplify code design, as every confirm button press could just generate a *user_tap* event.
+If done in combination with timeouts, we could really simplify many screens.
+We could do the same for *user_abort*.
+We could even create a *tap_or_timeout_30s* tag, although that's not a huge improvement over *user_tag,timeout_30s*.

+## Hooking up streams

+**Source stream**: Events from the machine/user.
+**Firing stream**: Scan over events stream with intial marking to produce new marking and firing/error records.
+Error records should show the unchanged last marking for easy scanning.

+**Button presses**: User input is a stream that is merged into *source stream*.
+**Bill validator output**: Bill validator output events are merged into *source stream*.
+**Bill validator input**: Bill validator input events are transformed from the firing stream and this is merged into the *bill validator output* stream.
+It is also tapped by the bill validator device to send commands.

+Same for other peripherals.

+**Screen**: *firing stream* is transformed into this.

+**logic**: This one transforms *firing stream* and possibly others and feeds back into *source stream*.
+Since it's circular, we might need: https://github.com/mostjs-community/subject

+However, we might not need *firing stream* as an input.
+If the logic part needs history, it can fold over *source stream* and just feed into *firing stream*.
+Example is *runAmlKycTier in AmlKyc subnet.
+We need info about the transaction in order to determine this.
+We also need to know when to fire the transition, so the circular stuff would help here.
+Also, although the source stream has history, we only know what actually fired from the *firing stream*.